Tirxni/fractionest/README.md

 ## Searching for Housing Units

-To search for available housing units on Practionnest, utilize the following methods with `dfx` queries:
+To search for available housing units on Fractionest, utilize the following methods with `dfx` queries:

 ### Query: `search_units`